Skip to content

 Schema model writes update local state optimistically.
 This keeps UI and agent tools responsive while the commit is sent to the server.

-• With wait: 'confirmed', the promise waits for server confirmation.
+• The promise always waits for authoritative confirmation.

 • If the server rejects the write, the SDK rolls back the optimistic change and raises a typed error.